 3. How can I write about why I’m applying to the Michigan Medical Scientist Training Program?

 This prompt is specifically about the MSTP program, so you will want to discuss aspects of the program that appeal to you.
-Be specific; for example, you might write about a research interest that you can tackle through this program.
+Be specific; for example, you might write about a research interest that you can tackle through this program, and perhaps some of the faculty who can help you do so.

 4. Where can I find out more about current faculty research interests?